-I am seeking your Number 1 vote in the forthcoming election for INTO President.
-I believe that I have the necessary leadership skills, experience and energy to take up this important position.
-I am confident that INTO members will identify with my vision for our union and support my candidacy at Branch AGMs in January and in the March 2017 postal ballot.
+Thank you for voting for me in the election for INTO President.
+I believe that I have the necessary leadership skills, experience and energy for this important position.
+Many INTO members identified with my vision for our union and supported my candidacy at Branch AGMs in January and in the March 2017 postal ballot.

-As the only candidate in this election who served the INTO at all levels School, Branch, District, Central Executive Committee and Vice-Presidency, I feel that I am ideally placed to represent your views in the year ahead.
+I have served the INTO at all levels School, Branch, District, Central Executive Committee and Vice-Presidency.
+I now feel that I am ideally placed to represent your views in the year ahead.
 I am too well aware of the ever-increasing demands being made of teachers and therefore I agree wholeheartedly with Barack Obama who said :

 ‘We can stop talking about how great teachers are and start rewarding them for their greatness’

-If elected, I will ensure that our union fights tooth and nail on behalf of its members in forthcoming pay negotiations North and South.
+I will ensure that our union fights tooth and nail on behalf of its members in forthcoming pay negotiations North and South.
 As President, I shall be at the forefront in the fight to restore teachers salaries and conditions to 2008 levels as a minimum by September 2018.
 Throughout my life as a community activist, teacher, home-school-community liaison coordinator, principal teacher and trade union representative, I have always sought to make a positive difference to the lives of those around me.
-I have decided to contest this election because I feel I am best placed to present teachers with a President they can be proud of - a President who will do everything in his power to improve the lives of his teaching colleagues and by extension those of retired colleagues.
+I feel I am best placed to present teachers with a President they can be proud of - a President who will do everything in his power to improve the lives of his teaching colleagues and by extension those of retired colleagues.

 I am convinced that our national recovery plan must be predicated on sustainable societal